 What does China's potential ADIZ over South China Sea imply?

-The Hanoitimes - At present, China does not have the capacity to declare a military ADIZ over the entire South China Sea.
+At present, China does not have the capacity to declare a military ADIZ over the entire South China Sea.

 China's possible declaration of an Air Defence Identification Zone (ADIZ) over the South China Sea has made headlines over the past days.